 Blagnac is also a large production site for Airbus Industries – it is here that the final aircraft are assembled.
 With it comes a huge production facility, hangars, offices and a large business park.
 And if that isn’t enough, ATR aircraft (manufacturer of medium-sized turboprop aircraft) also has its headquarters in Blagnac.
 With this comes a demand for decent business hotels, and there are indeed around 20 hotels in the airport area, mostly international chains.

 So why so cheap?
 Why F1? what are the advantages of staying in the ultra budget F1 hotel?

 Had I overspent in the parapharmacie?
 Lost all my money?
 Gone skint before the next paycheck arrived?
 To be honest, I was curious.
 Having come very close to staying in a Formule1 hotel in Nancy ten years back, my penny-pinching friend and I looked around the eerily empty lobby and automated check-in then decided to spend a few EURO more at the newly refurbished Etap Hotel across the Parking lot, it looked so bare and institutional.
 Now AccorHotels which owns from luxury properties like Raffles and BanyanTree to super low budget like F1 and Ibis Budget, has rebranded its budget end hotels and is slowly refurbishing them.
 Formule1 is now called F1 in France, but you will still find plenty Formule1 Hotels in Belgium, the UK and India, while the rest of the super budget end of Accor has been turned into Ibis Budget hotels.

 F1 is the super super cheap end and when I really just need to sleep, I don’t care if the hotel is atmospheric, has good breakfast or beautiful views, because I won’t be able to appreciate these beautiful extras.
-As our trip was already busting the budget with nice lunches, lots of cafe stops and a number of shopping trips to paraphamacies and independent perfumers and vineyards, we thought “Lets save aton of money on that last night before our early flight” and booked us a room at the F1 Hotel Toulouse.
+As our trip was already busting the budget with nice lunches, lots of cafe stops and a number of shopping trips to parapharmacies and independent perfumers and vineyards, we thought “Lets save aton of money on that last night before our early flight” and booked us a room at the F1 Hotel Toulouse.

 Accor group hotels of different price categories often tend to be clustered together, especially in out-of-town service areas or airports.
 This is very practical, because it often makes them easier to find, and there is usually at least one restaurant on site.
-At Touliuse Airport, the F1 hotel was crammed between a dual carriageway, an Ibis Budget and a Pullman hotel.
+At Toulouse Airport, the F1 hotel was crammed between a dual carriageway, an Ibis Budget and a Pullman hotel.
 Due to the proximity to the airport, most noise came from aircraft.
 It’s probably 500m walk from the nearest tram stop, Nadol or Daurat.

-The hotel was refurbished in 2018 and everything looked new and fresh.
+This ultra budget F1 Hotel was refurbished in 2018 and everything looked new and fresh.
 The building is an ugly prefab building with no lift.

 The shared facilities looked really clean and practical.
 Yes, I had a peek, because I am curious, and also because I was looking for a toilet roll because whoever made up our room had been stingy with toilet paper – but in the end, I got one from an unlocked linen cupboard.